JelleAalbers/nafi/docs/index.md

 ------------

   1. Nafi is **not a modelling, fitting, simulation, or caching package**.
 We just take likelihoods and turn them into p-values, limits, etc. Except for the simple examples below, _you_ must provide the likelihood, with nuisance parameters profiled or marginalized out.

   2. Nafi works by **bruteforce scanning** over hypotheses you provide.
 That makes it robust, but also means it needs much memory and computation to achieve high accuracy.
 For example:

-      * When `nafi.ts_and_ps` computes the maximum likelihood, it just finds the maximum over the provided hypotheses.
+      * When `nafi.test_statistics` computes the maximum likelihood, it takes the maximum over the provided hypotheses (with parabolic interpolation).
 It does not recompute likelihoods in a minimizer loop.
-      * While `nafi.intervals` does interpolate between p-values of different hypotheses, it does not recompute the likelihood to find the precise point where the p-value crosses e.g. p = 0.1.
+      * When `nafi.intervals` finds the hypothesis where the p-value crosses e.g. p = 0.1, it interpolates the p-values of the provided hypotheses.
+It does not recompute likelihoods in a root finding loop.
-      * In the synopsis example, we also get inaccurate results if the observed n approaches ~50, since we only considered mu_sig up to 42 (with mu_bg = 10).
+      * In the synopsis example, we also get inaccurate results if the observed n approaches ~50, because we only considered ``mu_signal`` up to 42 events (with mu_bg = 10 events).

 If you want a more complete and integrated inference framework, you might like [zfit](https://github.com/zfit/zfit)/[hepstats](https://github.com/scikit-hep/hepstats), or [pyhf](https://github.com/scikit-hep/pyhf), or [RooFit](https://root.cern/manual/roofit/)/[RooStats](https://twiki.cern.ch/twiki/bin/view/RooStats/WebHome)/[HistFactory](https://twiki.cern.ch/twiki/bin/view/RooStats/HistFactory).